 Alternatively, you can choose a telephoto lens for even more subject distance to avoid the lens getting splashed.

-If you want to go closer and get a tighter frame of the drops for a more dramatic effect, use a macro lens.
+If you want to go closer and get a tighter frame of the drops, use a macro lens.
+This will create a more dramatic effect.
 Choose a longer focal length for the same reason as above.
 In the photo below, Josh is using a Canon EF 100mm f/2.8L IS macro lens.

 When you position your camera, keep in mind that you will be dropping water for a while.
 Check that it is stable and that you can comfortably reach everything in the setup.
 Again, make sure you protect your device from splashes.